derekzhouai/derekzhouai.github.io/_posts/2025-09-05-building-alexnet-for-mnist.md

 - **GPU training** for scalability.

-Originally, AlexNet was trained on **224x224 RGB images** from ImageNet, which is much larger and more complex than MNIST (28x28 grayscale).
+Originally, AlexNet was trained on **224x224 RGB images** from ImageNet, which is much larger and more complex than FashionMNIST (28x28 grayscale).
 We'll adapt the architecture accordingly.

 ## 3. AlexNet Model Implementation